EvHaus/brackets-jscs/README.md

 THIS EXTENSION IS BEING DEPRECATED
 =====

 This extension is going to be deprecated soon.
 JSCS is being merged into ESLint.
-As such, there is going to be no more need for this extensions.
+As such, there is going to be no more need it.
 Use the wonderful [brackets-eslint](https://github.com/zaggino/brackets-eslint) extension instead.

 I will still happily accept Pull Requests if you wish to fix issues, but I will no longer be actively working on it.